jeff-1amstudios/jeff-1amstudios.github.io/_articles/do-not-run-carma2-from-the-server/do-not-run-carma2-from-the-server.md

 ---

-# Do NOT run Carmageddon 2 from the server
+# Do NOT run Carmageddon 2 from the server!

 During Carmageddon 2 development, there was a problem with people running Carmageddon 2 on _"the server"_.